bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 #### The caret (`^`)

 This specific symbol has two meanings.
-In short, when added as the first character in a regex pattern, it means “**the beginning** of the searched string”, however, if it's used between square brackets, it means “**everything but**“.
+In short, when added as the first character in a regex pattern, it means "**the beginning** of the searched string", however, if it's used between square brackets, it means "**everything but**".
 Both of these are explained later because they need more context.

 Given the string: `Alice asked Bob a question.`